keelancook/md/StackEdit/Keelan's Papers/IND9400 Copy.md

 The widespread commitment to postmillennialism proved fertile ground for Ritschl's kingdom theology.
 Ritchl's explanation of the kingdom nested nicely into the framework of an immanently approaching millennium, though it required removing an emphasis on supernatural and apocalyptic elements of the millennium in favor of an ethical conception of the kingdom.^[Quandt, Jean, Religion and Social Thought: The Secularization of Postmillennialism, American Quarterly 25.4 (1973): 390–409. pg 391, demonstrates the adaptation of postmillennialism that occurred in the final decades of the nineteenth century to adjust both for modernist theology and social scientific developments during the era.]
 The kingdom became a present, ethical reality instead of a coming apocalyptic society.
 The postmillennial optimism adjusted further still to rest on laws of evolution and growth for a gradual advance of society into this moralized understanding of the kingdom.^[Moorhead, James H. “The Erosion of Postmillennialism in American Religious Thought, 1865-1925.
 Church Hist.
 53.1 (1984), 66 notes the effects of Ritschl's expression of the kingdom on the American Protestant commitment to postmillennialism.
 He claims Ritschl was an outsized influence on the development of the doctrine in America around the turn of the century.]]

 If American Protestants were tasked with ushering in the kingdom, then Ritschl gave shape to this idea for many, even if they did not know the concepts were gleaned from German liberal theology.
-As the nineteenth century moved through its final decades, many found appealing Ritschl's propensity for linking religion and civilization as twins engines of progress and advancing the kingdom.^[Handy, A Christian America, 87.]
+As the nineteenth century moved through its final decades, many found appealing Ritschl's propensity for linking religion and civilization as twin engines of progress and advancing the kingdom.^[Handy, A Christian America, 87.]
 Handy notes that even as the emerging liberal segments within evangelicalism were elevating Ritschl's concepts of the kingdom to a central place in their own theology, they were doing so in broad language that could, and would, be easily accepted by a much wider spectrum Protestants.^[Handy, A Christian America, 87.]

 Samuel Harris is one such example.
 Handy writes, "Such men as Harris and others like him were not crusading for liberalism but were trying to state views that represented an evangelical consensus."^[Handy, A Christian America, 87.]
 Evangelicals across a broad spectrum in America were gaining interest in the doctrine of the kingdom of God, because certain kingdom theologies provided a pathway for the discussion of the church's role in civilization.^[Handy, A Christian America, 84, 87.]
 Harris writes,